WHICH IS MORE "FUNDAMENTAL,"

 easier to measure with precision.

-When explaining electricity, I suggest that we avoid trying to teach about
+When explaining electricity, I suggest that we avoid trying to teach students

 alternate definitions of the word "fundamental", and avoid teaching about